 Step 5 – Finishing

-The easiest way to finish a seam in cotton fabric is to use a serger or a zig-zag stitch.
+The easiest way to finish a seam when sewing cotton fabric is to use a serger or a zig-zag stitch.
 Read more about seam finishes you can do if you don’t have a serger.
 Bias bound seams can be a good finish for really thick cotton.

 Cotton hems can be finished off with a simple double-fold hem.
 Machine stitched or hand-stitched, it will depend on your preference and attachments on your machine.
 A blind hem is a great professional finish to the garment.